What's New in watchOS 2

 Current Version - watchOS 2.2.1

-The current version of watchOS is watchOS 2.2.1, seeded to the public on May 16.
-WatchOS 2.2.1 is a minor update that focuses on bug fixes and performance improvements.
+The current version of watchOS is watchOS 2.2.2, released to the public on July 18. watchOS 2.2.2 is a minor update focusing on bug fixes and performance improvements. watchOS 2 will be followed by watchOS 3, currently in beta testing.

 Apple Watch updates can be downloaded through the Watch app on the iPhone by going to General -> Software Update.
 To install an update, the Apple Watch must have 50 percent battery, it must be placed on the charger, and it must be in range of the iPhone.